nicoburns/Backbone.Flexisync/readme.md

 </script>;
 ```

-Create and add a remote 'datasources'.
+Create and add remote 'datasources'.
 This tells the synclayer where it can get certain data from.

 ```javascript
 var usersSource = {